-Happy Holidays From the Moral High Ground
+Shared Stories of ‘Me Too’ Movement Give Momentum to Calls for Cultural Shift

 “The city is so big,” Schablinski, from Germany, said while polishing off the arepa, “that [if] it happens to you or me — the risk is really low, actually nothing.”

-They were staying at the Dream Downtown hotel in the Meatpacking District and, clearly undaunted, were heading up to take a look at yet another major transit terminal, Grand Central Station.
+They were staying at the Dream Downtown hotel in the Meatpacking District and, clearly undaunted, were heading up to take a look at yet another major transit hub: Grand Central Terminal.